 Kingsnakes prefer a temperature of 84 - 88°F. You can consider anything above this as too hot.
 While many will argue that snakes will be okay up until 95°F, it's not a risk worth taking.

 Do Kingsnakes hibernate?

-Sort of.
 During colder times, Kingsnakes can enter a hibernation-like state called brumation.

 Read more about Choosing Your California King Snake Substrate